 The curse of Dimensionality is a highly common phenomenon in Data Science.
 With the increase in the number of features/variables/columns, the model tends to become more unstable and can become a victim of overfitting.
 In part, this problem is also due to multicollinearity, which can again commonly occur, especially if the data is in high dimensions.
 This is where feature reduction methodologies come in, among which a large number belongs to the field of statistics.
 These include the use of various filter methods that include:

 - Establishing a correlation between dependent and independent variables

-- Analysis of correlation matrix between the independent variables to check for multicollinearity
+- Analysis of the correlation matrix between the independent variables to check for multicollinearity

 - Performing Statistical tests between dependent and independent variables and between two independent variables

 Several wrapper methods also use statistical concepts to perform feature reduction, such as